 Radicalisation is defined as the process by which people come to support terrorism and violent extremism and, in some cases, to then participate in terrorist groups.
-The process of radicalisation is different for every individual and is a process, not a one off event; it can take place over an extended period or within a very short time frame.
-It is important that staff are able to recognise possible signs and indicators of radicalisation.
+For further information on this subject please refer to p83 - 85 of KCSIE 2018.